Before You Apply! 8 Tips to Completing your Fee Assistance Program Application

 As you prepare for and apply to medical school, many of the services and resources have a cost associated with them.
 To ensure that the cost of applying is not a barrier for aspiring physicians, the AAMC's Fee Assistance Program assists those who, without financial assistance, would be unable to take the Medical College Admission Test® (MCAT®), and apply to medical schools that use the American Medical College Application Service® (AMCAS®).

-- Beginning this year, applicants will be required to read the “Fee Assistance Program Application: Essentials for Calendar Year 2018” guide prior to submitting an application.
-This guide offers all the information you need regarding program eligibility, award benefits, and application and post-submission processes.
-You’ll find this document on the Fee Assistance Program homepage beginning on January 8.
+- Applicants are required to read the “Fee Assistance Program Essentials for Calendar Year 2020” prior to submitting an application.
+The guide offers all the information you need regarding program eligibility, award benefits, and application and post-submission processes.
+You’ll find this document on the Fee Assistance Program homepage.

 - There are no limits on the number of people granted fee assistance each year.
 This means if you qualify and are approved, you will receive the benefits.

-- Fee Assistance Program benefits are available for two calendar years, and you may receive the award up to five times in a lifetime.
+- Fee Assistance Program benefits are available until the next calendar year on Dec.
+31st regardless of when you apply and receive the award during the current application year and you may receive the award up to five times in a lifetime.
 When re-applying, you must still meet all qualifying criteria to receive the award again.
-Note, the MCAT prep materials are included in the award only once in a lifetime.
+Note, the MCAT Official Prep Products are awarded only once in a lifetime.

 - You are required to provide parental tax information for both parents.
-Use AAMC resources to understand the difference between independent and dependent statuses.
+Use the "Fee Assistance Program Essentials for Calendar Year 2020" to understand the difference between independent and dependent statuses.
 You may have a dependent status (for example, if your parents claim you as a dependent on their tax forms), but still file your own taxes (for example, if you had a work-study job).
 Your parental information is viewed independently from your data, but must also fall within eligibility guidelines for this award.

 - To fulfill the above requirement, use the appropriate documents such as a financial award letter from your school, and do not use tax forms (such as the 1098-T).
 This will delay the application process.